NZFM has carried out a number of fauna surveys to identify the indigenous species present within the certified forests. The results are as follows:

 A population of the rare native plant Pittosporum turnerii is also present within Rotoaira Forest.
 In conjunction with the Tongariro/Taupo Conservancy of the Department of Conservation (DOC), NZFM have an active management plan in place for the population.
 The plan includes a 10-year management time-line outlining tasks for effective management, such as possum browse monitoring and predator control where required.
 The conservation outcome of the plan is to allow Pittosporum turnerii to remain healthy and continue to flower and produce seed.

 Lake Taupo and Rotoaira Forests: ABM’s (Automatic Bat Monitors) were used to survey for the presence of native bats within Lake Taupo and Rotoaira Forests.
 Within Lake Taupo Forest eight sites were surveyed, four short-tail bat and four long-tail bat sites.
 Short-tailed bats were found at one of the sites and long tailed bats were found at three of the sites.
 Within Rotoaira Forest twenty sites were surveyed, nine short tail sites and eleven long-tail sites.
 Short-tailed bats were found at one of the sites and long tailed bats were found at nine of the sites.

 The results of the surveys support the recommendation that retention and protection of all natural areas, particularly old growth native forest, riparian margins and wetland areas, is vital to the conservation of threatened endemic bat species in Lake Taupo and Rotoaira Forest .

-Within the forest, a number of individual plants are caged to protect the plants from predators and with the help of funding from the Biodiversity Condition Fund, NZFM erected a predator exclusion fence around a population of D.taylorii with young host tree species.
+Within the forest, a large number of individual plants are caged to protect the plants from predators and with the help of funding from the Biodiversity Condition Fund, NZFM erected a predator exclusion fence around a population of D.taylorii with young host tree species.
 The aim of the fence is to eliminate predators from the area to allow the population to grow.